g-nogueira/WikiLink2/Background/README.md

 > Extensions are event based programs used to modify or enhance the Chrome browsing experience.
 Events are browser triggers, such as navigating to a new page, removing a bookmark, or closing a tab.
 Extensions monitor these events in their background script, then react with specified instructions.

-More info in the [Chrome for Developers Page](https://developer.chrome.com/extensions/background_pages).
+For more information, see [Background Pages](https://developer.chrome.com/extensions/background_pages) in the Chrome for Developers page.

 ## Using Functions Defined in the Background